MGX: Near-Zero Overhead Memory Protection for Data-Intensive Accelerators: Related Work

-A variety of side-channel attacks have been shown to work against DNN accelerators.
-Memory and timing side-channels have been used to infer the underlying network structure of an accelerator with encrypted weights \cite{recnn, dnn_cache_side_channel}.
-To counter such an attack, ORAM \cite{oram,pathoram,oram_controller} offer a strong security guarantee for memory access obfuscation with higher overhead.
-Physical side-channel attacks on DNNs have been also recently exploited.
-A power side-channel attack has been used to retrieve the input image from a DNN accelerator \cite{powersidechan}.
-Electromagnetic side-channel emanations have been used to recover the entire network topology including weights, albeit on a microcontroller-based inference engine \cite{usenixem}.
+\textbf{Memory Encryption and Integrity Verification --} There is a large body of work on memory encryption and integrity verification for general-purpose CPUs, including the counter-mode encryption~\cite{mem_enc}, optimizations to reduce the size of VNs~\cite{split_counter,morph}, counter-based integrity trees~\cite{iv_micro07,tec_tree, parallel_tree, vault}, meta-data caching~\cite{hash_tree, tree_cache}, and predicting VNs or using unverified VNs~speculatively~\cite{counter_predict, ase, PoisonIvy}.
+The general-purpose protection schemes all require version numbers in off-chip memory, which will pose a challenge for applications with large data sets and random access patterns as in DLRM.
+MGX introduces a new approach to customize memory protection for a specific application and remove off-chip VNs, which significantly reduces the overhead of the state-of-the-art.

-\textbf{Fully Homomorphic Encryption --} MgX provides hardware memory protection for secure accelerators in an untrusted environment.
-Alternatively, fully homomorphic encryption (FHE) can provide much stronger protection by performing all computations in an encrypted format.
-Users send encrypted data and receive encrypted results with an expectation that adversaries cannot obtain decrypted data.
-While fully homomorphic encryption algorithms provide strong cryptographic guarantees without trusting any remote hardware or software, they come with significant performance overhead \cite{CryptoNets_FHME, ONN_AHME}.
-We believe that the secure accelerator still provides a valuable design point that provides hardware-based security with much lower performance overhead.
+\textbf{Side-channel Attacks and Protection --} A variety of side-channel attacks have been shown against DNN accelerators.
+Memory and timing side-channels have been used to infer the network structure and weights of DNN models~\cite{recnn, recnn_journal, dnn_cache_side_channel}.
+Power and electromagnetic side-channel attacks have been used to retrieve the input image~\cite{powersidechan} or recover the network topology and weights~\cite{usenixem}.
+The side channels are orthogonal to memory encryption and integrity verification that MGX aims to provide.
+A secure accelerator needs to be extended with additional countermeasures to prevent the side channel attacks.